On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Comparing the Lower and Upper Bound

+By definition there exists a graph $H$ with $2x$ vertices, girth at least $2k$, and $\ex(2x, 2k)$ edges.
+We will split $V(H)$ into two subsets of size $x$ such that their induced subgraphs together have at least $\frac{1}{3}$ of the edges of $H$.
+Hence at least one induced subgraph $H'$ has at least $\frac{1}{6}$ of the edges of $H$.
+Being a subgraph of $H$, it has girth at least $2k$.
+Hence $\ex(x, 2k) \geq \frac{1}{6} \ex(2x, 2k)$.
+It remains to show that such a split to $V(H)$ exists.

-Take a graph with $2x$ vertices and $\ex(2x,2k)$ edges and color randomly half of the vertices in red and the other half in blue.
-For each edge the probability is $\frac{x-1}{2x-1}$ that the endpoints are colored in the same color.
-So the expected number of edges which endpoints are colored in the same color is $\frac{x-1}{2x-1}\ex(2x,2k)\geq \frac{1}{3}\ex(2x,2k)$.
-Hence, it is possible to color them in a way such that $\frac{1}{3}\ex(2x,2k)$ of the edges have endpoints colored in the same color.
-Note that the subgraphs on the red and blue vertices have girth at least $2k$, hence the total number of edges in both subgraphs is at most $2\ex(x,2k)$.
-Thus $2\ex(x,2k)\geq \frac{1}{3}\ex(2x,2k)$. \end{proof}
+Consider randomly splitting $V(H)$ into two sets.
+For each edge the probability is $\frac{x-1}{2x-1}$ that the endpoints are in the same set.
+So the expected number of edges whose endpoints are in the same set is $\frac{x-1}{2x-1}\ex(2x,2k)\geq \frac{1}{3}\ex(2x,2k)$.
+Hence, there exists a split satisfying this condition. \end{proof}

 \begin{lemma} For real numbers $p_1,\dots, p_n$ with $0 \leq p_j\leq 1$ for all $j\in\{1,\dots,n\}$ and $\sum_{j=1}^n p_j=1$ there exists an instance with $n$ vertices and an approximation ratio of $k$-Opt of $\Omega\left(\sum_{j=1}^n p_j\frac{j}{\ex^{-1}(j,2k)}\right)$. \end{lemma}